Horror, heroism mark deadly shooting at California rail yard - WTMJ

 Associated Press

-And friends, family and survivors were left to mourn after nine men died this week when a disgruntled coworker hauling a duffle bag full of guns and ammunition opened fire at a Northern California rail yard complex, apparently choosing his targets and sparing others.
+Friends, family and survivors were mourning nine men killed this week when a disgruntled employee hauling a duffel bag full of guns and ammunition opened fire at a California rail yard complex, apparently choosing his targets and sparing others.

-Samuel Cassidy, 57, turned the gun on himself Wednesday morning as sheriff’s deputies rushed in at the Santa Clara Valley Transportation Authority in San Jose.

-Investigators were still trying to determine Friday what might have set off Cassidy, who for years apparently held a grudge against the workplace he detested.
+Investigators were still trying to determine what might have set off Cassidy, who for years apparently held a grudge against his workplace.
+San Jose police said Friday that they determined a suspicious package at his home was safe.
+But investigators believe he set a timer or slow-burn device to start a fire at the house at the same time he attacked his co-workers.

 The victims were Alex Ward Fritch, 49; Paul Delacruz Megia, 42; Taptejdeep Singh, 36; Adrian Balleza, 29; Jose Dejesus Hernandez, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Abdolvahab Alaghmandan, 63; and Lars Kepler Lane, 63.

-Note: This version has been corrected to say Bagga Singh is a cousin, and not brother, to Taptejdeep Singh.